Flourishing in Florence

 History & Place

 Our narrative workshop in the afternoon focuses on place as a character and history as a defining element.
-We will reflect on this theme using a variety of prompts and exercises that help you see the impact of both place and history in your life and work.
+We will reflect on this theme using a variety of prompts and exercises that help participants see the impact of both place and history in their lives and work.

-Reception and Dinner at a special venue in the heart of Florence.
+Reception and group dinner at a special venue in the heart of Florence.

 Compassion and Empathy